mshrinetra/psScripts/Miscellaneous/README.md

 ### Split-ToTextFileFromCsv.ps1
 This script will split the content of one given column of a given CSV file in text files, named after the content of another given column.

+### Convert-SizeFromPostfix.ps1
+This script will convert the postfix size format e.g. 15 K, 22M, 2.36G etc into a given column of given CSV file into Bytes and will add a new column titled "InBytes" in the given output CSV file.